 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

 Christina Ossig: For quantitative analysis, the shape of the modulated XBIC signal should represent the shape of the modulated X-ray intensity.
-Therefore, it is important to optimize the chopper frequency and low-pass filters with that respect.
+Therefore, it is important to optimize the chopper frequency and low-pass filters with respect to that.
 (Step: 5.4., 5.5.)

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?